Email marketing strategies are evolving really fast. If you want to keep up with the times, you need to stick to its rapidly changing trends.

 Adding individual photographs of two-three top items, that you are about to promote, placed separately would take some extra room as well as take some extra weight and time for downloading images.
 GIFs are a great way to show a few product items at once.

 What is so great about this email by Nike: the email focus is on the shoes.
 This way Nike managed to promote 5 new pairs of sports sneakers with each product getting equal attention.

-GIFs are inserted the way you insert images into your email templates — just by uploading files.
+GIFs are inserted the way you insert images into your email template HTML code — just by uploading files.
 The good news is GIFs are considered images by email clients.
 So you may stop worrying if your clients see them.